 “Treat it like you treat exercise and diet,” said Eric Kezirian, MD, professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC and a sleep specialist specializing in snoring and sleep apnea at Keck Medicine of USC.
 “It’s important for your health and for getting the most out of life.”

 If you’ve tried everything from meditation to counting sheep to help you fall asleep, consider eating a small bedtime snack.
-Certain foods trigger sleepiness and some will even help you get a longer, deeper night’s rest.
+Certain foods trigger sleepiness, and some will even help you get a longer, deeper night’s rest.

-Walnuts contain melatonin, a naturally occurring hormone that controls your body clock.
+Walnuts contain melatonin, a naturally occurring hormone that controls your body’s internal clock.
 Normally, the amount of melatonin in your body increases later in the evening, but if your levels are low, eating a handful of walnuts can restore your melatonin supply.
 About 14 walnut halves (185 calories) eaten before bedtime should be enough to enhance your cycle of sleep.

-2. Cherries or Cherry Juice
+2. Cherries or cherry juice

-3. Bowl of Cereal
+3. Bowl of cereal

 Breakfast cereal that contains complex carbohydrates resets your sleep patterns and fills your stomach.
 Low sugar, whole-grain cereals are also a good source of vitamin B, which may prevent insomnia.
 Use warm milk for a double dose of sleep-inducing foods.

-4. Chamomile Tea or Green Tea
+4. Chamomile tea or green tea

-The USC Sleep Disorders Center of Keck Medicine of USC offers comprehensive outpatient and inpatient sleep disorders evaluations.
-If you are in the Los Angeles area, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://neuro.keckmedicine.org/request-an-appointment/.
+Concerned about your sleep habits?
+The USC Sleep Disorders Center of Keck Medicine of USC offers comprehensive outpatient and inpatient sleep disorder evaluations.
+If you are in the Los Angeles area, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting https://keckmedicine.org/request-an-appointment/.